Dragan Milosavljević: Unicaja Málaga (2017–2021)

 In July 2017, he signed a contract with the Spanish team Unicaja Málaga.
 In his first season with the club, he appeared in 27 EuroLeague games and averaged 6.4 points and 2.6 rebounds per game.
 In ACB League, he averaged 4.5 points per game.

 In 2018–19 season, he averaged 6.2 points and 2.6 assists in 19 EuroCup appearances for Unicaja.
 In 37 ACB League games, he had similar production, averaging 6.6 points per game.

 On June 12, 2019, Milosavljević signed a two-year contract extension with Unicaja.
-In August 2019, while representing Serbia in a game against Turkey, as part of preparations for the 2019 FIBA Basketball World Cup, Milosavljević suffered ACL tear in his left knee, which will keep him off the court at least until 2020.
+In August 2019, while representing Serbia in a game against Turkey, as part of preparations for the 2019 FIBA Basketball World Cup, Milosavljević suffered ACL tear in his left knee, which was estimated to keep him off the court at least until 2020.
 In November 2020, he returned to trainings after a 15-month break.
+However, he did not play in a single game during that season.
 On February 17, 2021, the club parted ways with Milosavljević.

-KK Mega Basket (2021)
+Mega Basket (2021)

-On April 2, 2021, he has signed with Mega Soccerbet of the Basketball League of Serbia.
+On April 2, 2021, he signed a contract with Mega Soccerbet of the Basketball League of Serbia.
+Milosavljević did not play in a single game during the time at Mega Basket, making him without any official game played for the entire two seasons.

-Bursaspor Basketbol (2021)
+2021–22

 On July 6, 2021, Milosavljević signed with Bursaspor Basketbol of the Basketbol Süper Ligi and the EuroCup.

-Urban Fuenlabrada (2021–2022)

-On November 22, 2021, he has signed with Urbas Fuenlabrada of the Liga ACB.
+He appeared in three games with the club, in which he had a limited role.
+On November 22, 2021, he signed with Urbas Fuenlabrada of the Liga ACB.
+Over 20 league games, he averaged 8.4 points while shooting 40.1% from the field.

+Mega Basket (2022)

+In October 2022, Milosavljević signed a contract with Mega Basket, where he stayed for a couple of months.

+Igokea (2022–present)

+On December 30, 2022, he switched to the Bosnian team Igokea, participating in the same league.
+Over 16 ABA league games in the 2022–23 season, he averaged 11.5 points, 4.3 rebounds and 3.5 assists while shooting 41.7% from the field.
+In his second season with the team, he averaged 9.7 points 3.5 rebounds and 2.2 assists over 26 ABA League games.
+On June 22, 2024, he extended his contract with Igokea.